 When it comes to inclusivity regulations, in June we touched on the Academy's announcement of new “inclusion standards for Oscars eligibility”, which will hopefully increase representation across the board of the entire industry at-large.

-The annual 27th Screen Actors Guild Award has been pushed back due to COVID-19 from it's usual February date to March 14, 2021.
+The annual 27th Screen Actors Guild Award has been pushed back once again due to COVID-19 from it's usual February date to April 4, 2021 to presumably make way for the Grammy's new date.
 In terms of eligibility requirements, these have been modified for the TV shows and films to be considered for the SAG Awards.

 Image credit: Pinterest